ELCRISHT/IntelliGrade/README.md

 - **Reed Lajom**

 ## License
-This project is for academic and demonstration purposes.

 ---
 For questions or contributions, please contact the developers or open an issue on the [GitHub repository](https://github.com/ELCRISHT/IntelliGrade).